DIY Tandoor Oven: Delicious BBQ in 12 Practical Steps

 This type of oven, powered by charcoal or wood, cooks food through radiant heat produced within the oven itself.
 If built properly, your tandoori oven can cook at 480 degrees Celsius or higher, making it an excellent choice for cooking meats and other dishes that require high temperatures.

-What’s great about this outdoor cooker is that you can maintain desired cooking temperature even when you have some strong wind blowing.
+What’s great about a tandoor oven is that you can maintain desired cooking temperature even when you have some strong wind blowing.
 This is perfect for those who want to cook outdoors, but don’t want to be at the mercy of the weather.

 You can make a dolly for your tandoori oven out of a few simple materials, such as plywood and caster wheels.
 This will make it easier to move around when needed, and will also protect your oven from scratches and scuffs.